hschott/ready-websocket-plugin/README.md

 Server URI may also contain a port number.
 If the port is not specified, it will default to 80 for ws:// server URIs, and 443 for wss:// server URIs.
 Example of URI: `ws://localhost:80`

+**Subprotocols**

+The optional subprotocols to use in the websocket upgrade request as comma-separated list.

 **Authentication**

 Check this option if the websocket server requires authentication.